alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 - identify information or tasks users expect to find but cannot locate easily
 - assess whether certain topics are unclear or insufficiently signposted
 - track changes in internal search terms over time
-- compare search terms between device categories
+- compare search terms between device categories, to understand if any content may be harder to find or more useful on mobile or desktop
-- compare search terms between users associated with a specific referral domain and those not
+- compare search terms between users associated with a specific referral domain or not

 ### Understand the data